jamesmccomish/my-website/content/lamps/lamps-collections.md

   <h2>Trinity</h2>
   <div class="collection-date">Aug 2019</div>
   <p class="collection-description">
     Trinity was the first series of lamps, and it was when I started developing more of a process for making batches of lamps with consistent dimensions.
-The lamps all feature a central concrete block and 12 steel poles, and the idea was to make the usually cold and hard materials look more natural and lightweight.
+The lamps all feature a central concrete block and 12 steel poles, the idea was to make the usually cold and hard materials look more natural and lightweight.
   </p>
   <div class="lamp-grid" style="margin-bottom: 0;">
     <img src="trinity-bottom.jpg" alt="Trinity lamp 1" loading="lazy">